-Join us at the intersection of art and community as Mixed Blood partners with 12 artists—from ice skaters and poets to chefs and theater makers—working in and with 12 Twin Cities neighborhoods to create short performances that reflect each community.
-Partnering with individuals and organizations, the artistic reflections will highlight the stories and diversity of our communities.
+Join us at the intersection of art and community as Mixed Blood partners with 12 artists—from ice skaters and poets to chefs and theatre makers—working in and with 12 Twin Cities neighborhoods to create short performances that reflect each community.
+Co-created with individuals and organizations, the artistic reflections will highlight the stories and diversity of our communities.
 Each piece is performed twice: once in the community where it is created and again at Mixed Blood, when all twelve communities will come together in a day-long performance festival celebrating the Twin Cities!

 Performance Festival: August 19-20, 2023

 12×12 responds to the unique circumstances of our moment.

 - With a new Artistic Director and new staff, the program allows us to meet, listen, and learn from the community, as we enter the Twin Cities with curiosity and humility.

 - As we emerge from the pandemic shut down, we want to meet people where they are and where they are comfortable going: their own neighborhoods